MemeticsX/RLT/README.md

 At the very least, keep blaze.json and _either_ enderman.json or piglin_bartering.json in the bottlenecks.config list, and keep very rare or hard-to-find droppers (such as spawn_bonus_chest.json and the infested blocks) in the blockers.config list.

-The default showstoppers and "not yet implemented" lists in exclusions.config should also be kept as-is.
+The default "Showstoppers" and "Not yet implemented" lists in exclusions.config should also be kept as-is.

-However, the killjoys list (in exclusions.config) can be modified as desired.
-Additional loot tables may be added to the killjoys list if you want to reduce the frustration of having to hunt for days on end to find certain hard-to-find loot drops, or if you have certain tables that you simply want to have retain their normal drops.
+However, the "Killjoys" list (in exclusions.config) can be modified as desired.
+Additional loot tables may be added to the killjoys list if you want to reduce the frustration of having to hunt for days on end to find certain hard-to-find loot drops, or if there are certain things that you simply want to have retain their normal drops.

 <ul>
-Memetics finds it tedious to have 17 varieties of candle and another 17 varieties of candle cake dropping candles as part of the randomized loot set, taking up 34 of the drops, and having the unbreakable cakes assigned other items' loot tables (and thus being unable to produce those drops), so those 34 tables are included on the default killjoys list.
+Memetics finds it tedious to have 17 varieties of candle dropping as part of the randomized loot set, not to mention having candles of the same color dropping from two different sources (if candle cakes were left in), and he thinks that candle cakes are just silly to begin with, so those loot tables are included on his default Killjoys list.
 Memetics also (currently) likes to have shulker_box.json on the list and therefore unrandomized, so that at least one type of shulker box is available as a reusable shulker box for gameplay.
-But YMMV.
+But YMMV, so adjust the Killjoys list as you see fit.
 </ul>

 Feel free to experiment, though!
-The config lists may be modified or even removed entirely, and RLT will still generate datapacks - and you still might get lucky with what items get dropped from where, but ultimately, you will have to be the judge of the results of such experiments.
+The config lists may be modified or even removed entirely, and RLT will still generate the datapacks - and you still might get lucky with what items get dropped from where - but ultimately, you will have to be the judge of the results of such experiments.

 </details>

 ## Release History 📅

-RLT follows [semantic versioning](http://semver.org/).
 For the release history, see the version [tags in the RLT GitHub repository](https://github.com/MemeticsX/RLT/tags).
+RLT releases follow [semantic versioning](http://semver.org/).

 <ul>
-Note: The RLT code is provided as-is and is not actively supported, though the developer plans to update the code from time to time, as time permits.
+Note: The RLT code is provided as-is and is not actively supported, though Memetics plans to update the code from time to time, as time permits.
 </ul>